Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 When do I enrol on my course?

-If you have applied, at the beginning of August, our Admissions Team will contact you with details of how and when you enrol.
-You will be given a specific appointment time on either Thursday 24th August or Friday 25th August to visit our Warrington campus and complete your enrolment.
+At the beginning of August, our Admissions Team will contact you with details of how and when you enrol.
+You will be given a specific appointment time on or after GCSE Results Day (Thursday 22nd August) to visit our Warrington campus and complete your enrolment.
 If you need to re-arrange, please contact our Admissions Team as soon as possible.

-If you have not applied, we do accept walk-ins from GCSE Results Day onwards, however we cannot guarantee that you will be able to enrol on your course of choice as those who have applied and been offered a place take priority.
-Due to this, we would encourage you to apply before GCSE Results Day to secure a place.
-To explore our course and apply today, simply click here.
+If you have not applied but would like to, there's still time to apply before GCSE Results Day, and our Admissions Team will do their best to support you.
+However, we cannot guarantee that you will be able to enrol on your course of choice as those who have applied and been offered a place take priority.

 What do I need to bring with me when I enrol?

-Please bring your GCSE results and a form of photographic ID, such as a driving licence (provisional or full) or passport, to your enrolment appointment.
+You will need to bring a form of photographic ID, such as a driving licence (provisional or full) or passport, to your enrolment appointment.
+If you do not hold any photographic ID, your birth certificate will suffice.

 Can I still apply to Warrington & Vale Royal College?

-Yes you can - it's not too late.
-However, many of our courses are very popular so we would encourage you to apply as soon as possible to secure a place to study your chosen subject.
+Yes, you can - it’s not too late.
+However, our courses are very popular and many already have waiting lists, so we would encourage you to apply as soon as possible and our dedicated teams will do their best to support you.

 Is there still time for me to visit Warrington & Vale Royal College before making a decision?